-6. Stay calm and positive
+6. Stay Calm and Positive

 Children are incredibly perceptive.
-They watch how you react to situations and base their own behavior partly off of that.
+They watch how you react to situations and base their own behavior partly on that.
 Through these observations, they also learn what situations are safe or unsafe, good or bad.
 In the context of moving, your behavior can be a powerful message that either comforts or stresses your child.

 At the same time, allow your child to express their grief.
-Remaining positive while also empathizing with your child’s sadness can be a difficult balance sometimes—but it can also be as simple as listening to them without any judgement or problem-solving.
+Remaining positive while also empathizing with your child’s sadness can be a difficult balance sometimes—but it can also be as simple as listening to them without any judgment or problem-solving.
 Just listening.
 They don’t need “words of wisdom” or a host of solutions to cope with their feelings.
 Being available for hugs and empathy is already meaningful enough.

-7. Create time for good-byes
+7. Create Time for Goodbyes

 Closure is important for everyone, even young children.
-That’s why it’s crucial to set aside time for good-byes.
-These good-byes can include anything from a favorite babysitter to a part of the house they love, like their room.
+That’s why it’s crucial to set aside time for goodbyes.
+These goodbyes can include anything from a favorite babysitter to a part of the house they love, like their room.

 Consider taking pictures during these goodbyes, too.
 For instance, you might snap a picture of every room in the house.
 You can also take pictures of special people your child is leaving behind, like friends.
 These photos can provide comfort when your child is missing their old life or feeling overwhelmed by the strangeness of their new life.

-8. Build friendships with other young children in the community
+8. Build Friendships with Other Young Children in the Community

 After you’ve moved and begun to settle in, start thinking about ways to introduce your child to the community.
 Look for places where children gather and play, like the local library or playground.
 Perhaps you can join a playgroup or enroll in a fun class for kids, like music or swimming.